Holographic torus correlators in $\text{AdS}_3$ gravity coupled to scalar field: Correlators in holographic CFT

+This solution is consistent with the one derived from the previous approach.
+Once again, we expand $\Phi^{[1]}$ around the boundary and extract the FG coefficients (\ref{real FG coefficients}).
+By computing the variation of the perturbed one-point correlator $\langle{O}\rangle^{[1]}=2(\Phi^{[1]}_{(2)}+\Psi^{[1]}_{(2)})$, we recover the two-point correlator (\ref{scalar two-point correlator}).
 In computing higher-order coefficients, the back-reaction of the scalar field to the bulk geometry needs to be considered.
 The $k$-th order EOM (for $k\geq 2$) is a nonhomogeneous differential equation given by

 Here $M^{[k]}$ is a functional of $f(\varphi,t)$, whose explicit form is written in terms of the lower-order coefficients of the metric and the scalar field,

 Plugging (\ref{metric thermal AdS3})(\ref{Fourier expansion})(\ref{transformation}) into (\ref{n-th scalar EOM}), we obtain